mkobuolys/kazlauskas-dev/blog/2019-10-23-flutter-design-patterns-2-adapter/index.md

   - Design Patterns
 ---

-_An overview of Adapter design pattern and its implementation in Dart and Flutter_
+_An overview of the Adapter design pattern and its implementation in Dart and Flutter_

 ![Header image](./img/header.png)